yenanjing/mmEgo/README.md

 - PyTorch
 - Other Python libraries can be installed by `pip install -r requirements.txt`

-****Tips:** If you don't want to set up the environment locally, you can use Google's Colab service to run this [notebook](https://colab.research.google.com/drive/1Y8gPFRGWQudmVw7DBKW0JkgehBoV7BoH?usp=sharing).**
+****Tips:** If you cannot set up the environment locally, you can use the Google's Colab service to run this [notebook](https://colab.research.google.com/drive/1Y8gPFRGWQudmVw7DBKW0JkgehBoV7BoH?usp=sharing).**

 ## Installation: